 A ruleConfiguration object MAY contain a property named defaultRank whose value is a number between 0.0 and 100.0 inclusive, with the same interpretation as the value of the result.rank (§3.22.20).

-If defaultRank is present, it SHALL provide the value for the rank property of any result object (§3.22) whose ruleId property (§3.22.5) or ruleIndex property (§3.22.6) refers to the containing rule object (§3.40) and which does not itself specify a rank property.
+If defaultRank is present, it SHALL provide the value for the rank property of any result object (§3.22) whose ruleIndex property (§3.22.6) refers to the containing rule object (§3.40) and which does not itself specify a rank property.

 If defaultRank is absent, it SHALL default to 0.0.